padatshrestha007/motamessi/docs/meeting.md

 1. Create Players Stat db objects
 1. Create Player Contoller and entity models
 1. Create Player Stat UI
-1. Wire up onclick to display player stats ui on each player on players list

 Some advance stuff if time permist

 Talk about CI / CD pipe line
 Talk about container and kubernetes

+#Practice Task
+ Wire up onclick to display player stats ui on each player on players list

 # java-06 : 09.17.2022